floooh/floooh.github.io/_posts/2020-02-17-sokol-gfx-backend-tour-gl.md

 ### _sg_gl_reset_state_cache()

-The following functions GL functions are called to bring GL and sokol-gfx into a defined "default state":
+The following GL functions are called to bring GL and sokol-gfx into a defined "default state":

 - **glBindVertexArray()** (not on GLES2)